simanga-dev/dwm/README.md

 on a tag, make the window look nice

 ##### Fake fullscreen
 Added Fake fullscreen patch, This patch add make let window occupy the full widow when fullscreen instead of a fullscreen

 ##### Title Color patch
 This patch let the window tittleto have a sepeate color configureateion so that it can be set alne

+##### Center Title Patche
+This patch let the window name to be display on the center of the space provied

 dwm - dynamic window manager
 ============================